-Here’s everything else you need to know about Labrador Retrievers:
+Here’s everything else you need to know about Labrador Retrievers.

-1. Labs love the water.
+1. Labs Love the Water

 Labs started out as duck retrievers, and after they were brought back to England in the 1800s, the British bred them as game-hunting companions.
 Today, they’re excellent retrievers who can work in a variety of settings, including waterfowl hunting and game hunting, often for many hours at a time.
 You’ll find Labs excelling in Retriever Field Trials and Retriever Hunting Tests.

 Thanks to their intelligence, eagerness to please, and willingness to work hard, Labradors are invaluable workers in a variety of fields.
-They’re the among the most popular choices for service dog work, as well as search and rescue, bomb and drug detection, and therapy dog work.
+They’re among the most popular choices for service dog work, as well as search and rescue, bomb and drug detection, and therapy dog work.

-4. Be prepared for endless energy.
+4. Be Prepared for Endless Energy

 Though they’re famously laid-back, Labs were made to run, swim, and work.
-Labs that don’t receive ample exercise, including at least one long, brisk walk per day, might end up displaying destructive behaviors like chewing on objects around the house or escaping the yard.
+Labs that don’t receive ample exercise, including at least one long, brisk walk per day, might end up displaying destructive behaviors, like chewing on objects around the house or escaping the yard.

-All three colors of Labrador Retrievers are shown in the same ring during conformation dog shows.
+The three colors are yellow, black, and chocolate.
+All three colors of Labrador Retrievers are shown in the same ring during dog shows.

-8. Color is not an indication of character.
+8. Color Is Not an Indication of Character

 Some claim that yellow Labs are the laziest of the breed, while black Labs are the best hunters, but none of these claims are supported by science.
 Like people, each dog is different, and some breeders develop their stock for its skills in the field, while others are concerned more with conformation to the breed standard.
 However, none of these differences directly depend on the dog’s color.

-Purchasing and Registering your Labrador Retriever
+Purchasing and Registering Your Labrador Retriever